japila-books/spark-sql-internals/docs/spark-sql-Dataset.md

 `ofRows` returns link:spark-sql-DataFrame.adoc[DataFrame] (which is the type alias for `Dataset[Row]`). `ofRows` uses link:spark-sql-RowEncoder.adoc[RowEncoder] to convert the schema (based on the input `logicalPlan` logical plan).

-Internally, `ofRows` link:spark-sql-SessionState.adoc#executePlan[prepares the input `logicalPlan` for execution] and creates a `Dataset[Row]` with the current link:SparkSession.md[SparkSession], the link:spark-sql-QueryExecution.adoc[QueryExecution] and link:spark-sql-RowEncoder.adoc[RowEncoder].
+Internally, `ofRows` link:SessionState.md#executePlan[prepares the input `logicalPlan` for execution] and creates a `Dataset[Row]` with the current link:SparkSession.md[SparkSession], the link:spark-sql-QueryExecution.adoc[QueryExecution] and link:spark-sql-RowEncoder.adoc[RowEncoder].

 [NOTE]
 ====